cryptag/notes/README.md

     $ cryptagd

-meanwhile, in another terminal, run CrypTag Notes (see next section).
+Meanwhile, in another terminal, run CrypTag Notes (see next section).

 ## Installation and Running